concept-plus/fda-go-design/README.md

 # Design Style Guide

-To establish and retain the branding for the FDA-GO a design style guide was created to ensure that branding assets and guidelines are followed.
+To establish and retain the branding for FDA-GO a design style guide was created to ensure that branding assets and guidelines are followed.
 See the [FDA-GO Design Style Guide ](http://fdago-styleguide.conceptplusllc.net/) for complete details.

 # Agile Approach